 Porsche’s GT3, GT3 RS and GT2 RS are the most hardcore of the 911 breed, but pitched head‑to‑head which will we crown champion?

 Porsche has always done extreme 911s, but it’s rare for it to have three variants on sale simultaneously.
-So in the interest of science we’ve gathered together the current GT3, GT3 RS and GT2 RS at Anglesey Circuit to discover which is the king of 911s.
+So in the interest of science – and because what better way to celebrate a 70th anniversary – we’ve gathered together the current GT3, GT3 RS and GT2 RS at Anglesey Circuit to discover which is the king of 911s.

-GT3 first and this a rare opportunity to try a state-of-the-art car with a traditional manual transmission.
+GT3 first, and thanks to Porsche’s volte-face on its PDK-only policy for GT models, this a rare opportunity to try a state-of-the-art car with a traditional manual transmission.
 It doesn’t disappoint.
 Porsche has continuously improved its seven-speed manual, but this six-speed version is even better.
 There’s a switchable auto-blip function, which gets some people very hot under the collar, but I actually rather like it, even if I do prefer to do the blipping myself.

 At first it feels strange to be pumping a clutch pedal and working a gearlever, but Porsche clearly hasn’t forgotten about the importance of matched control weights and smooth, well-judged response.
 Anglesey don’t worry too much about noise, so it seems rude not to open the exhaust, and as the surface is smooth it’s also right to crank the PASM into its stiffest mode.